Opal: Multimodal Image Generation for News Illustration: Formative Study

 \section{Formative Study}

-In order how a text-to-image model could best augment a news illustrator's process, we conducted a co-design process with three news illustrators on a weekly basis over the course of two months.
-We listened to how illustrators described their usual process, and how they traditionally translated the text they received from writers into illustrations.
-Week to week, we had illustrators generate sets of text-to-image generations for a given news article.
-These generations explored prompts structured as "\{SUBJECT\} in the style of \{STYLE\}", to search for what qualities of prompts could perform well and capture different facets of news articles.
-As a group, these text-to-image generations were discussed holistically for whether or not they were able to express the subject and style of the prompts.
+In order to understand how a text-to-image model could best augment a news illustrator's process, we conducted a co-design process with three news illustrators on a weekly basis over the course of two months.
+We recruited these illustrators by connecting with a local newspaper that all three worked for.
+These news illustrators had experiences spanning both staff illustrator and illustration editor positions.
+All had extensive backgrounds in art (over five years of art practice).

+Week to week, we had illustrators generate sets of text-to-image generations using VQGAN+CLIP \cite{crowson2022vqgan} for chosen news articles.
+These generations explored prompts structured in the template "\{SUBJECT\} in the style of \{STYLE\}".
+By parameterizing the prompts in this way, we systematically searched for qualities of the successful prompts that represented the articles well.
+These text-to-image generations were then discussed as a group for their holistic aesthetic qualities and whether or not they were able to express the intended subject and styles of the prompts.
+During this process, we asked the illustrators to compare and contrast this AI approach with their usual process.